apache/accumulo-testing/contrib/terraform-testing-infrastructure/README.md

 ## Shared State

-The `shared_state` directory contains a Terraform configuration for creating an S3 bucket and DynamoDB table.
+The `shared_state` directory contains Terraform configurations for creating either an AWS S3 Bucket or DynamoDB table, or an Azure resource group, storage account, and container.
 These objects only need to be created once and are used for sharing the Terraform state with a team.
 To read more about this see [remote state](https://www.terraform.io/docs/language/state/remote.html).
 I used [these](https://blog.gruntwork.io/how-to-manage-terraform-state-28f5697e68fa) instructions for creating these objects.
 This configuration is simple, there are no variables, but you may need to change the aws region in `main.tf`.
 If you change the name of the S3 bucket or DynamoDB table, then you will need to update the `main.tf` file in the `aws` directory.
 To create the S3 bucket and DynamoDB table, run `terraform init`, followed by `terraform apply`.

 ## Test Cluster